WP-Desk/wp-view/README.md

 WP View
 =======

-wp-view is a simple to render templates.
+wp-view is a simple library to render templates.

 ## Requirements